kubeshop/testkube/docs/docs/integrations/authentication/oauth-ui.md

 48f0a2b815ddc0a437825ccb27548d25
 ```

-## **Create Github OAuth Application**
+## Create Github OAuth Application

 Register a new Github OAuth application for your personal or organizational account.

 ![Register new App](../../img/github_app_request_ui.png)

 Pay attention to the usage of the scheme (http or https) in URIs.

-The homepage URL
-should be the UI home page http://testdash.testkube.io.
+The homepage URL should be the Testkube Dashboard home page http://testdash.testkube.io.

-The authorization callback URL
-should be a prebuilt page at the UI website http://testdash.testkube.io/oauth2/callback.
+The authorization callback URL should be a prebuilt page at the Testkube Dashboard http://testdash.testkube.io/oauth2/callback.

 ![View created App](../../img/github_app_response_ui.png)

 Remember the generated Client ID and Client Secret.

-## **OAuth Service, Deployment and Ingresses Parameters**
+## OAuth Service, Deployment and Ingresses Parameters

 Pass values to the Testkube Helm chart during installation or upgrade (they are empty by default).
 Pay attention to the usage of the scheme (http or https) in URIs.